catalinasaini/rtFIN_poster/README.md

 # rtFIN_poster
-Bibliographic references and annexes for rtFIN 2022 poster.

 (EN) We aim to assess consciousness in wakefulness, deep sedation, and intermediate levels through biomarkers of electrical and hemodynamical brain activity using a synchronized EEG and fNIRS system